Build a royal nest egg for your own Prince or Princess

 Most babies born on 22 July 2013 may not have the same financial benefits afforded to the recently born Prince George of Cambridge so parents should consider starting the saving process for their children as soon as possible.
 However, amassing a princely sum to ensure your child has the best start need not lead to a life of serfdom.

-- Guaranteed return - a guarantee to get back at least what has been paid into the plan, providing contributions are maintained for the full term of the plan;
+- A guaranteed return, providing contributions are maintained for the full term of the plan;

 - Potential for growth - with the addition of annual bonuses and a final bonus.
 The addition of bonuses is not guaranteed.